 Dental Implants in Beverly Hills

-Dental implants are considered a strong, long-lasting treatment option for patients with lost or missing teeth.
+Dental implant, also known as tooth implants, are considered a strong, long-lasting treatment option for patients with lost or missing teeth.
 Though some dentists must refer patients to an oral surgeon for this procedure, Dr. Frey is recognized as a top Beverly Hills implant dentist.

 Below, Dr. Frey answers some of the most common questions about dental implants and high-quality porcelain crowns.